kcmerrill/writing/Knight Walker/Chapter 4 - Average Joe.md

 “Nothing.
 I mean.
 Reminds me of my grandparents.
 You don’t see that too often.

 Besides.
 I’ve only known you for 5 minutes and you have everything I want.
 Rich.
-Successful although I don’t even want to know how, you have clearly attracted a beautiful women and the respect your men shows you is something you only see in the movies.”
+Successful.
+The caveat being I don’t even want to know how, you have clearly attracted a beautiful women and the respect your goons show you is something you only see in the movies.”
 I responded.

 “And I’m sympathizing with a guy who might have done bad things to get there” I mumbled under my breathe.